YosysHQ/picorv32/README.md

 to the RISC-V ABI.
 Code generated from ordinary C code will not interact with those registers.

+Support for q-registers is always disabled when ENABLE_IRQ is set to 0.

 #### ENABLE_IRQ_TIMER (default = 1)

 Set this to 0 to disable support for the `timer` instruction.

+Support for the timer is always disabled when ENABLE_IRQ is set to 0.

 #### MASKED_IRQ (default = 32'h 0000_0000)